quanganhtran/formula-data-logger-edge/README.md

 Install:
 - Clone the repo
-- Install the dependencies with user> npm install user> bower install
+- Install the dependencies with npm install bower install

 Run:
-user> node index.js
+  node index.js

 The web UI is located at http://localhost:3000/assets